Persian Saffron Chicken

 “Just made this for dinner last week, and it is a keeper!
 Definitely dinner rotation material for sure” – Ally

 - Saffron.
 The starring ingredient!
 It’s sold as dried saffron threads, and you only need a very small amount.
-When added to the chicken, it’ll get a gorgeous golden color and add a floral, earthy, slightly sweet flavor.
+When added to the chicken, it’ll give it a gorgeous golden color and a floral, earthy, slightly sweet flavor.
+Please avoid using imitation saffron, as it won’t have the same effect or flavor.

 - Lemon juice.
 To tenderize the chicken and add essential acidity.

 - Unsalted butter.
-To infuse with the saffron and brush over the grilled chicken.
+To infuse with saffron and brush over the grilled chicken.

 How to make saffron chicken